 Lighting Effects.
-Here you can leave the defaults settings like I did or you can play with setting until you achieve something interesting.
+Here you can leave the default settings like I did or you can play with settings until you achieve something interesting.
 Set the layer blending to

 Now that we have this layer we can edit its Blending Options by adding a linear gradient from left to right (-180 degrees angle) and an outer glow:

-At this point, using the Pen Tool we’ll make a neon-glossy effect by adding one one more layers filled with white
+At this point, using the Pen Tool we’ll make a neon-glossy effect by adding one more layers filled with white

 If you’ve done all steps your Layers Palette should look like this now:

-Duplicate the blue shape layer, and now that we have 2 of a kind select the one under and right-click on it to
+Duplicate the blue shape layer and now that we have twp of a kind select the one under and right-click on it to

 Continue doing this until your path will look like this: